Tee-UX19/sepp-prototype/README.md

 - [Contributing](#contributing)
 - [License](#license) -->

-## Introduction

-The SSH Shared Grocery Delivery Service allows users to collaboratively manage grocery orders, share costs, and streamline the delivery process.
-This prototype demonstrates the core functionality of the service, including user management, order creation, item management, and checkout.

 ## Features

-- **User Management**: Manage users and their associated households.
 - **Order Management**: Create, view, and manage grocery orders.
 - **Item Management**: Browse and manage grocery items.
 - **Checkout**: Calculate and display the total cost for each user in a household.